MatthewGreenspun/Automate-Google-Classroom/README.md

    - title - the title of the annoucement only used in the app, not in Google Classroom.
    - announcement_text - the text of the announcement.
    - scheduled_time - time to post the announcement.
+4. Short_Answer_Questions
+   - question_id - primary key unique identifier of the announcement.
+   - user_id - foreign key Google id of the user who posts tbe announcement.
+   - course_ids - array of courseids for the courses that the announcement is posted to
+   - topic_id - id of the topic to post the question to.
+It is nullable.
+   - title - the title of the question used on Google Classroom.
+   - description - the description of the question.
+It is nullable.
+   - scheduled_time - time to post the question.
+   - due_date - date to post the question. stored as VARCHAR\(10\) in form yyyy-mm-dd.
+It is nullable if due_time is nullable.
+   - due_time - time to opst the question. stored as VARCHAR\(5\) in form hh-mm.
+It is nullable if due_date is nullable.
+   - submission_modification_mode - decides if answers can be modified after submitting.
+It is nullable.
+   - max_points - maximum number of points that are possible to receive.
+It is nullable.
+5. Multiple_Choice_Questions
+   - question_id - primary key unique identifier of the announcement.
+   - user_id - foreign key Google id of the user who posts tbe announcement.
+   - course_ids - array of courseids for the courses that the announcement is posted to
+   - topic_id - id of the topic to post the question to.
+It is nullable.
+   - title - the title of the question used on Google Classroom.
+   - description - the description of the question.
+It is nullable.
+   - scheduled_time - time to post the question.
+   - due_date - date to post the question. stored as VARCHAR\(10\) in form yyyy-mm-dd.
+It is nullable if due_time is nullable.
+   - due_time - time to opst the question. stored as VARCHAR\(5\) in form hh-mm.
+It is nullable if due_date is nullable.
+   - submission_modification_mode - decides if answers can be modified after submitting.
+It is nullable.
+   - max_points - maximum number of points that are possible to receive.
+It is nullable.
+   - choices - array of possible choices for the question.

 ### URL Routes: